Skip to content

 ./renamehost.php <old hostname> <new hostname>

-Things aren't working correctly?
+Things are not working correctly?

 What do the values mean in my graphs?